jupyter/governance/software_steering_council.md

 - Stewarding discussions and activities beyond JEPs that involve cross-cutting concerns, standards, protocols and other architectural issues that impact the entire project.
 - Owning and managing anything related to security vulnerabilities across the project, including the Jupyter security lists, any private security repositories, etc.

-### Shared responsibilities with the Board of Directors
+### Shared responsibilities with the Executive Board

-The SSC and BoD share the responsibility for:
+The SSC and Executive Board share the responsibility for:

 - Changing the Jupyter Governance model.
 - Creation of new Jupyter Subprojects.